- Why Should You Be A Grubhub Delivery Driver?

 One very annoying thing with Grubhub is that they’ll often send you orders at the same time that they send them to the restaurant.
 This can mean you arrive at the restaurant, then find yourself waiting for a long time while the restaurant prepares the food.
-This is in contrast to Uber Eats and DoorDash, which typically sends orders so that they’ll be ready by the time you arrive at the restaurant.
+This is in contrast to Uber Eats and DoorDash, which typically send orders so that they’ll be ready by the time you arrive at the restaurant.

 While this can be annoying, it can also be used to your advantage.
 If you’re multi-apping, you can continue doing deliveries for other companies while you wait for your Grubhub delivery to be ready.
 Or if it’s not worth waiting, don’t be afraid to cancel the order and move on.

 3. Strategize About Whether Long Orders Make Sense

 I think Grubhub is unique among the delivery apps in that they’ll often send you orders that are really high-paying but are also really long-distance orders.
 It can often be tempting to grab one of these long orders because of how high the payout is.
 However, I think it’s worth thinking carefully before accepting these types of orders.